S3-working-group/s3-practical-guide/src/making-and-evolving-agreements/intended-outcome.md

 ![right,fit](img/agreements/outcome-and-criteria.png)

-* brief description of the expected effects of agreement (or strategy)
+* brief description of the expected effects of an agreement (or strategy)
-* consider including specific *Evaluation Criteria* for a more effective review
+* specific *Evaluation Criteria* and metrics can be helpful for reviewing outcome